 We found that increasing latitude is correlated with decreased tissue concentrations of the microelements iron, calcium and zinc, consistent with the Temperature-Constraint Hypothesis (Gaines and Lubchenco 1982, Clements et al. 2009), which suggests that processing and assimilating nutrients in herbivorous fish may be inhibited by cold temperatures at higher latitudes.

 In contrast to the patterns for microelements, we found that the concentration of the essential polyunsaturated fatty acids EPA and DHA both increase with increasing latitude.
-This pattern is consistent with experimental evidence from several fish species showing that polyunsaturated fatty acid concentration is inversely related to temperature (Farkas 1984, Wallaert and Babin 1994), a physiological adaptation to increase cold tolerance by increasing membrane fluidity.
+This pattern is consistent with experimental evidence from several fish species (within species?) showing that polyunsaturated fatty acid concentration is inversely related to temperature (Farkas 1984, Wallaert and Babin 1994), a physiological adaptation to increase cold tolerance by increasing membrane fluidity.
 Further, variability in fish PUFA content could be related to the concentration of PUFA in zooplankton (Ahlgren et al. 1996), which is known to vary geographically (St John and Lund 1996), and with temperature (ref).
 Thus, the pattern of increased PUFA concentrations we found in higher latitude species is consistent with cold water adaptations and increased availability of these essential fatty acids in prey items.

 Effects of body size